Howdy!

 decorated with strawberries.

-Christmas eve.
+6. Christmas Eve in Japan is more for couples.
+Couples get together and give each other gifts on Christmas Eve.
 Gifts are exchanged more with family and friends during the New

 Year celebration.